cleanlab/cleanlab/README.rst

 .. |coverage| image:: https://codecov.io/gh/cgnorthcutt/cleanlab/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/cgnorthcutt/cleanlab

-``cleanlab`` cleans / finds label errors in massive (and small) datasets and contains state-of-the-art algorithms for learning with noisy labels, estimating the latent noisy-channel, prior (distribution of class labels), and much more. ``cleanlab`` implements the family of theory and algorithms called *confident learning*.
+``cleanlab`` finds and cleans label errors in massive or small datasets and contains state-of-the-art algorithms for learning with noisy labels, estimating the latent noisy-channel, prior (distribution of class labels), and much more. ``cleanlab`` implements the family of theory and algorithms called *confident learning*.

 ``cleanlab`` is: